timschneeb/awesome-shizuku/README.md

 * [ColorBlendr](https://github.com/Mahmud0808/ColorBlendr) - An application to modify Material You colors of your device `GPL-3.0`
 * [DarQ](https://github.com/KieronQuinn/DarQ) - DarQ provides a per-app selectable force dark option for Android 10 and above `Apache-2.0`
 * [Extendroid](https://github.com/legendsayantan/Extendroid) - Adds desktop-like multi-window support, on android os for smartphones. `No license`
+* [GrooveLauncher](https://github.com/groovelauncher/GrooveLauncher) - Windows 8 Metro-styled launcher that can uninstall apps using Shizuku
 * [Language-Selector](https://github.com/VegaBobo/Language-Selector) - Allows users to select individual app languages (Android 13+) `Apache-2.0`
 * [LinkSheet](https://github.com/1fexd/LinkSheet) - Restore the Android <12 Url-App-Link-Chooser with Material3  `Modified MPL-2.0`
 * [MultiLocale](https://github.com/Nightdavisao/MultiLocale) - A simple app that enables you to add additional (or "unsupported") languages to your device's locale settings, if the OEM (Xiaomi) doesn't let you  `MIT`